LuizZak/FastBitmap/README.md

 It provides operations for setting/getting pixel colors, copying regions accross bitmaps, clearing whole bitmaps, and copying whole bitmaps.

+Note that to compile this class you must have the /unsafe compiler flag turned on in your project settings.

 This project contains the FastBitmap class and acompanying unit test suite.

 **Note: This code currently only works with 32bpp bitmaps**